 Slack, Microsoft Teams, or Zoom - which is the most promising tool for digital collaboration?
-Communication tools are now available in great number and variety.
+Communication tools are now available in great numbers and variety.
 This makes it difficult to choose the perfect solution for you.

 We have created a comparison of the three most popular communication tools - Slack vs. Microsoft Teams vs. Zoom.
 We are excited to help you decide which app best meets your needs.

 When you are physically separated from your colleagues, teams or individual members, you can feel distant and unmotivated, or find it difficult to collaborate and share effectively.
 Without a suitable tool, that can become a real problem and encourage siloed working.
 The search for a proper digital workplace software that encourages communication is cumbersome.
 They often perform only one or a few functions, leaving you to constantly switch between multiple applications.

 Collaboration tools bring employees together despite physical distance.
-A good team collaboration tool improves daily communication, and also keeps team’s productivity at the same level as in the office.
+A good team collaboration tool improves daily communication and also keeps the team’s productivity at the same level as in the office.
 But you need a basic understanding of collaboration to use appropriate tools effectively and make the right choice for yourself, the department, or the entire company.

-Collaboration and communication tools like Slack, Microsoft Teams, and Zoom have become the linchpin of how we work in the modern world.
+Collaboration and communication tools like Slack, Microsoft Teams, and Zoom have become the linchpin of how we work in the digital workplace of the modern world.
 But finding the right team collaboration app (or set of team collaboration apps) is harder than it first seems.

 Considering the role these tools play these days, you should know what Slack, Teams, and Zoom offer before you choose one.
 That way, you can make sure your team gets the support they need.